charliemurry/grad-IO/PS1 - production functions/ps-prod_functions.md

 ## Selection

-What bias might be caused by selection out of the sample?
-Show me a picture that suggests that selection is or isn't a problem.
+What bias might be caused by selection in/out of the sample?
+Argue that this is or isn't a problem using descriptive statics or visualizations.